Grounded in peer-reviewed science

 Wang S, Schwirtlich T, McLaughlin D, Beestrum M, Heinemann AW

 A comprehensive scoping review of 120 studies (screened from 1,407 citations across six databases) evaluating the digitized Archimedes spiral drawing test as a clinical outcome measurement instrument.
-The review maps the field's evidence on reliability, validity, and responsiveness across PD, ET, and emerging applications — and identifies the standardization gaps that NeuroQuantix is designed to address.
+The review maps the field's evidence on reliability, validity, and responsiveness across PD, ET, and emerging applications.
+It identifies the standardization gaps that NeuroQuantix is designed to address.

 Strong Reliability

-ICC values of 0.74–0.97 across 14 test–retest studies in PD and ET populations.
+Strong test-retest reliability across 14 studies in PD and ET populations.
 Digital measures showed lower variability than expert visual ratings.

 Validated Against Gold Standards